pugetive/locust/README.md

     }

-To automatically set a marker at the top left of each map tile (very handy for creating custom overlays), set markTileCorners:
+To pin a marker at the top left corner of each map tile (making handy screenshots for custom tiling), set markTileCorners:

     map = new locust.Map({
-      canvasID        : 'target-element-id', // defaults to "map-canvas" markerInfo      : marker_info,
+      markerInfo      : marker_info,
-      markTileCorners : true
+      markTileCorners : true,
+      tileSize        : 512          // default is 256
     });